 Accordingly, she schlepped home our combined weight in groceries every day.
 Carl the Butcher stamped our initials in blue ink on the most heavily marbled sides of beef.
 Three bakeries operated around the clock to keep pace with our ever-escalating carbohydrate requirements.
 The Atlantic and Pacific Tea Company named frigates after each of us (mine was bigger).
 An endless procession of birds and beasts were offered up on her four-burner Kenmore altar.
 Beethoven said “Only the pure in heart can make a good soup.”
 If soup is served in heaven, Grandma Sadie must surely be God’s personal potagér.

 For grandmothers and cordons bleus, the stockpot is a virtual playground.
-But for the beginning cook, it is a peerless learning opportunity.
+But for the beginning cook, it is an unrivaled learning opportunity.
 The leisurely magic by which it transmutes odd meat relics, flinty old bones and woody vegetable scraps into liquid gold seems more akin to alchemy than gastronomy.
-So put your toque blanche on the hook, put on your wizard's hat, and let’s bone up on stock.
+So hang your toque blanche on the hook, put on your wizard's hat, and let’s bone up on stock.

 To make serious soup, you will need a stockpot of serious size.
 These are made in a bewildering choice of materials: plain cast iron; enameled cast iron; aluminum, both sheet and cast, plain and anodized; stainless steel; copper; and earthenware.

 Plain cast iron has many advantages.
 It can be purchased from any department or hardware store at modest cost; it distributes and retains heat superbly; and it’s indestructible.
-However, its weight makes sizes in excess of seven and one-half quarts (Lodge’s largest dutch oven) impractical for most modern non-hunter-gatherers.
+However, its weight makes sizes in excess of seven and one-half quarts (Lodge’s largest dutch oven), especially when full of hot soup, too heavy for most modern non-hunter-gatherers.

 Before cast iron cookware can be used for the first time, it must be seasoned–heated and rubbed with oil repeatedly with the object of eventually creating a non-stick, rust-resisting surface of polymerized fat.
 But unless carefully dried after each use, cast iron will rust.